makeabilitylab/physcomp/arduino/potentiometers.md

 ## Making an LED dimmer with a potentiometer

 For our first making activity, we're going to create a potentiometer-based LED dimmer.
 We won't yet be using an Arduino.
-This will be a pure electrical circuit.
+This will be a pure electrical circuit (no microcontrollers for a bit!).

 ### A Tinkercad prototype